ahmednawazkhan/guides/snmp/creating-custom-mib.md

 `Life, the Universe, and Everything`

-which is coming from our script
+which is coming from our script.
+You can see certain useful logs on the terminal where `snmpd` is running in the debug mode

+__if you face any problem try the command `setenforce 0`__

 ### Useful Links